staskus/Blog/Content/notes/Point Free.md

 infix operator >>>: ForwardComposition
 ```

-With this operator, we can efficiently use map and filter, without having to iterate through arrays twice,
+With this operator, we can efficiently use map and filter, without having to iterate through arrays twice.

 ```swift
 [1, 2, 3].map(incr).map(square)